 This paper targets a series of potential issues for the discussion of, and modal resolution to, the alethic paradoxes advanced by Scharp (2013).
-I proffer four novel extensions of the theory, and detail five issues that the theory faces.
+I proffer four novel extensions of the theory, and detail six issues that the theory faces.
+I provide a counter-example to epistemic closure for reductio proofs.